shreya-prabhu/Fault-Tolerant-RabbitMQ/README.md

-# Reliable Messaging Solution with High Availability using Rabbit MQ
+# Reliable Messaging Solution with Fault Tolerance using Rabbit MQ
 To implement fault tolerance in the distributed system.

 ### Features